Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Viewing the Tracking UI
 ^^^^^^^^^^^^^^^^^^^^^^^

-For more detailed information on viewing the tracking API look at the "Viewing the Tracking UI" subsection of section 2.
+For more detailed information on viewing the tracking API look at the "Viewing the Tracking UI" subsection of Part 1: Anaconda Environment.

 We have configured MLflow to use a PostgreSQL DB for tracking.
 Because of this we must use the "--backend-store-uri" argument to tell MLflow where to find the experiments.
 We must set our environment variables in the terminal before opening the MLflow UI (similar to above in the notebook).

 .. code-block:: bash

   export MLFLOW_TRACKING_URI=postgresql+psycopg2://db_user:123@localhost/mlflow_db
-  export MLFLOW_S3_ENDPOINT_URL=http://192.168.86.62:9001
+  export MLFLOW_S3_ENDPOINT_URL=http://192.168.86.64:9001
   export AWS_ACCESS_KEY_ID=minioadmin
   export AWS_SECRET_ACCESS_KEY=minioadmin
   mlflow ui --backend-store-uri 'postgresql+psycopg2://db_user:123@localhost/mlflow_db'